arantessergio/js-xml2json-parser/README.md

 # js-xml2json-parser
-A Simple Node project to demonstrate Xml parser to JSON.
+A Simple Node project to demonstrate converting from XML to JSON.

 1 - Clone the project<br />